 The fixed remuneration compensates for the individual's experience, skills, duties, responsibilities and the contribution of the individual within the Company.
-The fixed remuneration of each Executive Director is a fixed cash compensation paid on a monthly basis.
+The fixed remuneration of each Executive Director is a fixed cash compensation paid monthly.

-Each year, the Remuneration and Appointment Committee reviews the fixed remuneration and decides whether circumstances justify adjustments.
-In considering fixed remuneration increases, the Remuneration and Appointment Committee uses as reference the nature and responsibility of the role and the progressive increase of the Executive Directors duties along with the Company growth, individual and business performance, as well as the prospective ability of Executive Directors to create value and contribute to the long-term objectives of the Company.
+Each year, the CRN reviews the fixed remuneration and decides whether circumstances justify adjustments.
+In considering fixed remuneration increases, the CRN uses as reference the nature and responsibility of the role and the progressive increase of the Executive Directors duties along with the Company's growth, individual and business performance, as well as the prospective ability of Executive Directors to create value and contribute to the Company's long-term objectives.
 Consistently with the application of such criteria, the Company reasonably expects that the increases of the fixed remuneration will not exceed 30% over the next four years, net of inflation-driven adjustments.